 – Jenny

 You know those dark and gloomy cold days where you need something to remind you of sunshine?
-Or those sunny, summer days where you need the perfect recipe for the grill?
-I have the best recipe for you – grilled or baked citrus marinated chicken is my new happy recipe for anytime of year!
-My easy lemon chicken marinade is similar to this recipe, but here we’re using double citrus with freshly squeezed lime and orange juice for a zesty and sweet flavor.
+Or those sunny, summer days where you need the perfect recipe for the grill? well, I have the best recipe for you with my grilled or baked citrus marinated chicken, which is perfect any time of year.

+On that note, my easy lemon chicken marinade has similar citrus vibes to this one, but here we’re using double citrus with freshly squeezed lime and orange juice for a zesty and sweet flavor.
 A touch of honey adds additional sweetness and gives the chicken some caramelization when cooked, and dijon mustard rounds out all the flavors with some depth.
-Just 5 minutes to whip up the marinade, 30 minutes to marinate, and then either a quick bake or grill, and you’ll have yourself an easy drool-worthy meal that looks like you put in a lot more effort than you did.
-Finish off the cooked chicken with a drizzle of reserved marinade for a burst of flavor, or use it to top my sesame noodle salad for a bright and fresh make ahead meal!
+Just 5 minutes to whip up the marinade, 10-minutes to marinate (or longer if you have time), and then either a quick bake or grill, and you’ll have yourself an easy drool-worthy meal that looks like you put in a lot more effort than you did.

 Jump to Recipe Instructions